https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_1_Docker_Intro.md

 To install the free version of Docker visit this [link](https://www.docker.com/products/docker-desktop).

+## Note for Windows users
-If you are currently on a Windows machine we recommend you install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), in particular a Debian-based distribution such as Ubuntu.
+If you are currently on a Windows machine we recommend you install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10), in particular a Debian-based distribution such as **Ubuntu**.
 This will will enable a real Linux kernel inside your Windows OS and will get full usage out of Docker and other command line tools you will be using such as [curl](https://curl.se/). **Machine learning deployment is usually done in Linux machines on the cloud so it is good that you get to know this OS for the purpose of deploying your models**.

 If you already have WSL2 installed check out this [link](https://docs.docker.com/docker-for-windows/wsl/) to complete the Docker Desktop installation.

+**All of the local ungraded labs in this course should be run using a WSL2 shell.** To open such shell use the Windows search bar and type either `wsl` or `bash`, one of these should be available if you installed WSL2 previously.

+You may also like to install the [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/get-started) since it allows for a better experience to deal with all your shells and command lines.

 ----
 ## Testing the Docker installation